roipoussiere/cadquery-server/README.md

 - use your favorite text editor or IDE
 - display model on an external monitor or other device
 - compatible with VSCode built-in browser
-- option to customize ui
+- options to customize ui
-- option to export to static html file

 ### Functionning